 Third, you can close more sales by using sales call scripts.
 Having structured sales calls means that you will be able to address any objections that your prospects may have, and therefore allow you to close more sales.

 Having such an asset is also useful for onboarding new salespeople.
 By having a sales call script, you can train new employees quickly and effectively.
+If your company deals with customers and businesses alike, make sure to have a B2B sales script and a B2C one.

 It depends on a few factors.
 If you only have a single sales call script in your company, you may want to call it the “ultimate” one.